 What Headless CMS options are there?

 Currently, there are countless Headless CMSs to choose from.
-The market is quite saturated and it can be a daunting task to choose the right headless CMS for your company's needs and requirements.
-New headless and decoupled CMSs are emerging on a daily basis.
+The market is quite saturated, and choosing the right headless CMS for your company's needs and requirements can be daunting.
+New headless and decoupled CMSs are emerging daily.

 We have written an extensive and curated list of the best Headless CMS options.
-We recommended checking it out if you're having a hard time picking one (yeah, we know.
+We recommend checking it out if you're having a hard time picking one (yeah, we know.
 It's really hard...).

 Conclusion: Headless CMSs are the new standard for developing modern websites

 Headless CMSs are a modern way to manage content and assets.
 They provide an easy way for content managers to manage content and assets.
 For technical people like developers and project managers, are easy to use and will make their job a LOT easier.

 When you're designing your company's digital infrastructure, it is worth noting that using a Headless CMS instead of a traditional CMS can make your project and its upkeep a lot easier.
 Headless CMSs will significantly expand your website's lifespan and reduce the risk that you'd have to rebuild your site in a year or two.